If you love the taste of fresh vegetables, herbs and fruit from your own garden, it’s time to prep your garden space for edibles.

 - Stock up on mulch.
 When the weather is right, you’ll want to have mulch on hand after you plant your seedlings.
-Mulch helps your garden control weed growth and retain moisture.
+Mulch helps control weed growth and retain moisture.
 In weather extremes, mulch will help safeguard your plants from conditions ranging from cold weather and frost to blistering heat.

 - Investigate watering devices.
 Because you’ll want to keep plants and soil moist, begin the season the right way.
 Check out the latest in watering devices, such as hose timers, hose connectors, soaker hoses, drip irrigation and irrigation systems.